wilsonzlin/minify-html/README.md

 ### Super fast

-hyperbuild is written in C, and can be run on Node.js using Emscripten, which generates fast Wasm code.
+hyperbuild is written in C, and uses technologies like Emscripten and Cython to preserve performance in higher-level languages.

 ### Smart whitespace handling